H-1B Lawyer

 The employer must first obtain an LCA from the DOL.
 The employer then files the LCA with USCIS as part of the H-1B petition process.

-Often, people choose to work with an immigration attorney to get an LCA.
+Often, people choose to work with an H-1B immigration lawyer to get an LCA.
 There’s a lot of paperwork involved, and there are many steps to the process.
 Typically, the employer must have a valid LCA before hiring a worker and before the worker can come to the United States.

 First, an immigration attorney helps the employer fill out ETA 9035.
-Then, the lawyer files it with the Department of Labor.
+Then, the H-1B lawyer files it with the Department of Labor.
 The Department of Labor will look at the wage rate and make sure it’s high enough.
-They’ll also check to see if there are any US workers who can do the job.
+They’ll also check to see if any U.S. workers can do the job.

 If everything looks good, the Department of Labor will approve the LCA and send it back to the immigration attorney.
 The lawyer will then file it with USCIS as part of the H-1B petition process.